NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Duelist's Challenge.md

 **Prerequisites** Duelist Dedication
 * * *
-Select one foe that you can see and proclaim a challenge.
-That foe is your dueling opponent until they are defeated, flee, or the encounter ends.
+Select one enemy you can see and proclaim a challenge against it.
+That enemy is your dueling opponent until it's defeated, it flees from the encounter, or the encounter ends.
 Any time you hit that enemy using a single one-handed melee weapon while your other hand or hands are free, you gain a circumstance bonus to the Strike's damage equal to the number of damage dice your weapon deals.

 If you attack a creature other than your dueling opponent, you take a circumstance penalty to damage equal to the number of damage dice your weapon deals.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*